-We provide a range of housing for older people in Kensington & Chelsea and Westminster for local people who want to continue living independently in their own flat, but with the security of knowing they can contact a mobile warden for help if they need it.
+We provide a range of housing for older local people who want to continue living independently in their own flat, but with the security of knowing they can contact a mobile warden for help if they need it.
 If you are interested in moving to one of these flats, you can ask to go onto our transfer list.
 See the Moving home section of this booklet for more information.